swarm-bxx/bee-docs/docker-compose/README.md

     /faucet 0x80F9fF4A2f0b6D55076aFC91AB8746A84bDA0bDf
     ```

-    After minutes you will get 50 BXX to launch your node.
+    After minutes you will get 51 kBXX to launch your node.